Binaal Billa Policies and Procedures

 Third-Party Consent

-If you wish to authorise a third party to act on your behalf, you will be required to complete a formal consent form.
-This form is available from reception.
-The responsible staff member will determine whether releasing information is appropriate and whether additional details are required before any client information is shared for legal purposes.
+If you wish to authorise a third party to act on your behalf or receive information, you will be required to complete a formal consent form.
+This form specifies the scope and duration of the consent and may be withdrawn at any time.

 Communication Policy

-Clients can contact our team by phone during advertised business hours for timely advice or information about their support services.
+Clients may contact our team by phone during advertised business hours for advice or information about their legal and support services.
+Binaal Billa does not operate a general voicemail system.

-Binaal Billa does not use a voicemail system.
-If reception answers your call, you may leave a message for the appropriate staff member.
-To protect privacy, client names and details are not discussed within earshot of others.
-All staff follow our standard procedure for returning calls.
+Where reception staff answer calls, messages may be taken for the appropriate staff member.
+To protect privacy, client names and details are not discussed within earshot of others, and staff follow standard procedures when returning calls.